-Symbol We plan to apply to list our ADSs on the [NASDAQ/New York Stock Exchange] under the symbol " Depositary Lock-up agreements We, our directors and executive officers, our existing shareholders have agreed with the underwriter not to sell, transfer or dispose of any ADSs or similar securities for a period of [180] days after the date of this prospectus.
-See "Shares Eligible for Future Sale" and "Underwriting."
-Dividend Policy We have no present plans to declare dividends and plan to retain our earnings to continue to grow our business.
-Voting Rights carefully consider before deciding to invest in our beginning on page 12.
+Lock-up agreementsWe, our directors and executive officers, our existing shareholders have agreed with the underwriters not to sell, transfer or dispose of any ADSs or similar securities for a period of 180 days after the date of this prospectus.
+See "Shares Eligible for Future Sale" and grow our business.